HOSPITAL-WIDE SERVICES

 - Radiography, commonly known as X-rays, is often the first modality used to investigate nearly all body systems.

-- Ultrasound is very useful to view soft tissues, particularly abdominal organs, tendons, and ligaments.
+- Ultrasound is very useful to view soft tissues, particularly abdominal organs.

 - Computed tomography, or CT scan, provides high-resolution images for nearly every body system in our small animal patients and is vital for planning radiation therapy to treat cancer.
 For large animals, it is used to evaluate the limbs and head.

-- Fluoroscopy allows radiologists to see how patients breathe, swallow, and cough in real-time.
+- Fluoroscopy allows our patient care teams to see how patients breathe, swallow, and cough in real-time.
 It is often used to diagnose collapse of the airways or esophageal disorders.

 - Magnetic resonance imaging, or MRI, is used for imaging soft tissue structures and considered the gold standard for the evaluation of the brain and spinal cord.